 The TikTok-newbie author of this article was pleased to find Templates.
 I was also happy to discover you can create a video using photos that TikTok will stitch together to make your video.
 You don’t have to go on camera right away while you are learning your way around the app.
 Plus you can add words to your photo-video; you don’t have talk on camera either.

-Optimize and Share Your Video
+Share Your Video

 Once you’ve chosen the music and effects and recorded your video, tap the red circle with the white checkmark at the bottom right of your screen, and then tap Next.